Raymond James slashes price target on Fifth Third Bancorp [FITB] – find out why.

 Click here for full details and to join for free

-The results of the trading session contributed to over 4802659 shares changing hands.
-Over the past one week, the price volatility of Fifth Third Bancorp stands at 2.89% while the volatility over the past one month is 2.67%.
+Over the last 12 months, FITB stock dropped by -24.50%.
+The one-year Fifth Third Bancorp stock forecast points to a potential upside of 21.74.
+The average equity rating for FITB stock is currently 1.77, trading closer to a bullish pattern in the stock market.

-The market cap for FITB stock reached $16.30 billion, with 683.39 million shares outstanding and 677.13 million shares in the current float.
-Compared to the average trading volume of 5.12M shares, FITB reached a trading volume of 4802659 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $17.02 billion, with 683.39 million shares outstanding and 677.13 million shares in the current float.
+Compared to the average trading volume of 5.13M shares, FITB stock reached a trading volume of 5157567 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FITB shares is $31.93 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FITB stock is a recommendation set at 1.77.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.